aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 - **j, k, h, l** - move the cursor down, up, left and right (similar to the arrow keys)
 - `^` - move cursor to beginning of current line
 - `$` - move cursor to end of the current line
+- `_`: move to the first non-whitespace character of a line
 - `gg`: move the first line in the file
 - `G` - move to the last line in the file
 - `w` - move forward one word